edgeandnode/graphix/README.md

 &copy; 2021 Edge & Node Ventures, Inc.

-Graph IXI is dual-licensed under the MIT license and the Apache License, Version 2.0.
+Graphix is dual-licensed under the MIT license and the Apache License, Version 2.0.

 Unless required by applicable law or agreed to in writing, software distributed